frontendpatterns/frontendpatterns.dev/src/content/patterns/pagination.md

 ## Solution

-Apply the Pagination pattern by loading large datasets in discrete pages to manage memory and network usage, and reinforce it with concise examples or tests.
+Load large datasets in discrete pages to manage memory and network usage.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.